Tyler Henry: From Child Clairvoyant To Hollywood Medium

 Interestingly enough, Henry received a reading from another psychic who foresaw his success in the entertainment industry while he was still in college.
 "I got a reading from a woman who told me that when I was 19 I'd start filming a TV show, and that it would do well and that I'd write books and that was my life purpose.
 At the time I was open-minded but I said, 'I don't know how that could be.'
 And then sure enough, when I was 19 it all happened," he told Out.

 As Scott began to promote Henry in the Hollywood area, more and more celebrities began to book his private sessions — he was no longer only performing readings for friends and Hanford locals.
-Before long, Henry met Michael Corbett, an Emmy Award-winning actor and television host, at a 2013 Christmas party in Beverly Hills.
+Before long, Henry met Michael Corbett, an Emmy-winning actor and television host, at a 2013 Christmas party in Beverly Hills.
 Corbett was intrigued yet skeptical of Henry's supposed gift, and he immediately booked a private session.
 "By the end of the reading I was a firm believer and knew I had to create a TV show for him," Corbett admitted to TV Insider.
-Corbett went on to serve as the executive producer for this show, and the pair received an offer from E!
-Television Network for a show when Henry was only 19 years old.
+Corbett went on to serve as the executive producer for Henry's show, and the pair received an offer from E!
+Entertainment Television for a show when Henry was only 19 years old.
 Thus, "Hollywood Medium With Tyler Henry" was born.

 Skeptics have changed their minds after meeting with the Hollywood Medium